lgabs/gpt-resolve/exams/ita_2025/report.md

 | ITA  | 2025  | Portuguese | Essay | o1-preview | 🚧 TODO | - | - |
 | ITA  | 2025  | Math    | Multiple Choice | o1-preview | 🚧 TODO | - | - |

+## Score calculation
+For multiple-choice exams, the score is straightforward.
+For essays, each question is valued at 10.0 points.
+For questions with more than one part, we considered each part equally weighted.
+Since it's an essay, in some cases, the LLM provided almost correct reasoning but made some mistakes, so we had to assign partial points when reviewing each question (essay exams are inherently more subjective).

 ## Comments

 ### Math Essay